yavin-dev/framework/docs/pages/guide/05-start.md

  <figure  style="font-size:1vw; color:DodgerBlue;"><img style="border:2px solid black;" src="assets/images/UG_line_chart_sample.png" width="800"/><figcaption> Figure - Yavin time series chart filtered Filters </figcaption> </figure>

  Filters limit the data returned in a report.
 It could be a period or time, a certain country or a number of countries, or any other value of a dimension in your data.
-The filters live in the filter bar  .
-We can filter by either dimensions, metrics, or both at the same time .
+The filters live in the filter bar.
+We can filter by either dimensions, metrics, or both at the same time.
 It is often useful to filter out outlying data and edge cases, especially when evaluating any kind of rate data such as click rates.
 With Yavin, you can filter results against a metric threshold or against a dimension value.

  To add a dimension or metric to a filter criteria, select the filter icon (  ![](assets/images/UG_filter_icon.png)  ) next to the metric